BerkayToklucu/webnet/README.md

 # ⚠️ Important Disclosure

 This project is currently under construction and there is no access authorization to the project.
-To contribute to the project, you can contact me at ``berkaytoklucu@workmail.com`` or my social media accounts in my profile.
+You can reach me at ``berkaytoklucu@workmail.com`` e-mail address or my social media to contribute to the project!

 ![Logo](https://cdn.discordapp.com/attachments/1021058556990083225/1021461385701511228/image1.png)